DerKevinRiehl/HierarchicalConfusionMatrix/README.md

 # Hierarchical Confusion Matrix
-This GitHub repository includes the implementation of the hierarchical confusion matrix in Python, that was proposed in [CITATION STILL IN PROGRESS].
+This GitHub repository includes the implementation of the hierarchical confusion matrix in Python, that was proposed in [Riehl et al., 2022] Riehl, K., Neunteufel, M., Hemberg, M. (2022).
+Hierarchical confusion matrix for classification performance evaluation.
+In revision at Journal of the Royal Statistical Society:Series C..

 ![Hierarchical Confusion Matrix Examples](https://github.com/DerKevinRiehl/HierarchicalConfusionMatrix/blob/main/ExampleProblems.png)